Caught On Camera: Chicago Police Officer Goes On Profanity-Laden Tirade While Being Pulled Over By Other Officers

 CHICAGO (CBS) — An internal investigation has been launched in the Chicago Police Department, all surrounding one officer’s caught-on-camera tirade after getting pulled over by fellow officers.

 As CBS 2’s Suzanne Le Mignot reported Wednesday, the video documenting the traffic stop was sent to us from several sources inside the Police Department.
-It has also gone viral on social media, with more than 16,000 views.READ MORE: With Delta Variant Causing Concern, Vaccination Numbers Lag Behind In Some Chicago Communities Of Color
+It has also been posted on social media, with more than 16,000 views.READ MORE: Chicago Police Department Releases June Crime Numbers

 We are not identifying the officer because there are many questions about the video – including why fellow would officers want the public to see it.